maxstc/fantasyworldnews/api.md

 If an api call fails, assume that all of the "returns" are undefined.

+Unless otherwise specified, status code `200` will be used if a request was successful and `400` if unsuccessful.

 # `POST /api/accounts/signup`

 Use this to create a new account